pym505/yongmin-dev/design/decentralized-crawling.md

 The system is composed of a single main server coordinating multiple AWS EC2 On-Demand instances.
 The architecture is as follows:

-* The main server retrieves the list of products to crawl and dynamically creates EC2 instances
+* The main server retrieves the list of products to crawl and dynamically provisions EC2 instances based on product volume
 * Each instance is equipped with a crawling API and connected to a load balancer
 * Product numbers are evenly distributed via round-robin to each instance
 * Each instance performs crawling with rate-limiting and uploads results to S3
 * Once completed, the main server gathers all results from S3 and writes them to the DB

 This architecture provides an effective solution to IP bans, enables parallel execution, and is scalable while remaining simple to maintain.
+Basic autoscaling is already implemented based on estimated product volume.

 ---